Decathlon/sports-tracking-data-documentation/docs/020-get-started.md

 You can find a Swagger UI <a href="swagger.htm" target="_blank">here</a>.

+## Endpoints and stacks

+We have two major stacks, one in Europe (the default) and one in China (dedicated to the Chinese users).
+The default endpoint is : https://api-global.decathlon.net/sportstrackingdata/v2/
+You can also specify the Europe stack by adding a prefix "eu2" : https://api-global.decathlon.net/sportstrackingdata/eu2/v2/sports.json

+To reach the Chinese stack, add the prefix cn1 : https://api-global.decathlon.net/sportstrackingdata/cn1/v2/

 ## Authentification

 Sports Tracking Data is a ressource server, the identification and authorization role is assumed by *Decathlon Login*.